Table of Contents Hide

-Stomach flu is also known as Gastroenteritis.
+Stomach flu Symptoms during pregnancy flu are also known as Gastroenteritis.
 This is a disease caused by the influenza virus and affects mainly your intestinal tract.
 Generally, gastroenteritis is caused by a viral or bacterial infection.
 Norovirus is the most common virus that causes incredibly contagious stomach flu.
-Once this virus enters the body, it starts disturbing the stomach acid, irritates the digestive system and imbalances the bacterias that live in the intestines.
+Once this virus enters the body, it starts disturbing the stomach acid, irritates the digestive system, and imbalances the bacteria that live in the intestines.

-Stomach flu can result in vomiting, diarrhoea, fever and stomach pain.
+Stomach flu can result in vomiting, diarrhea, fever, and stomach pain.
 Usually, the infection is very mild and does not convert into any serious condition.
-The body fights with bad bacteria and eliminates them within ten days.
+The body fights bad bacteria and eliminates them within ten days.

 Stomach Flu Symptoms During Pregnancy